Dead of Night (1977 film)

 Dead of Night is a 1977 American made-for-television anthology horror film starring Ed Begley Jr., Anjanette Comer, Patrick Macnee, Horst Buchholz and Joan Hackett.
 Directed by Dan Curtis, the film consists of three stories written by Richard Matheson (although the first segment, "Second Chance", was adapted from a story by Jack Finney) much like the earlier Trilogy of Terror.
 The film originally premiered on NBC on March 29, 1977.
+The second segment, "No Such Thing as a Vampire", was adapted from a 1959 short story by Matheson, which had previously been adapted for the BBC television series Late Night Horror.
 The segment "Bobby", an original script written for Dead of Night, was remade for the Dan Curtis omnibus movie Trilogy of Terror II.

 Plot

-"Second Chance"
+Second Chance

 College student and vintage car enthusiast Frank restores a 1926 Jordan Playboy which was wrecked in a collision with a train in which the driver and passenger were both killed.
 He takes it for a drive and finds himself transported back in time.
 While exploring the area, he notices a couple driving off with the Playboy and runs in front of it to stop them.
 They briefly argue, with the driver insisting that the car is his own before driving off again.
 Frank realizes he cannot report the incident to the police without showing them his driver's license, and the date of birth on it would expose him as being from the future.
 Resigned, he takes a rest by the side of the road, and when he awakes he is back in the present, his car gone.

-Years later, Frank's new girlfriend Helen McCauley introduces him to her grandparents, who own a 1926 Jordan Playboy.
-Her grandfather tells Frank that if he restores the car, he can keep it in exchange for his getting to drive it one last time.
-Her grandmother recounts how he almost got them both killed in the car; he was driving towards train tracks and realized at the last moment that he would not make it across in time, pulling to a halt.
+Years later, Frank's new girlfriend Helen McCauley introduces him to her parents, who own a 1926 Jordan Playboy.
+Her father tells Frank that if he restores the car, he can keep it in exchange for his getting to drive it one last time.
+Her mother recounts how he almost got them both killed in the car; he was driving towards train tracks and realized at the last moment that he would not make it across in time, pulling to a halt.
 His suspicions aroused, Frank checks the license plate and confirms it is the same car which was "stolen" from him during his trip back in time.
 He wonders if the car has a mind of its own and took him back in time specifically so that he would delay the McCauleys for the few seconds necessary to avert their fatal collision with the train.
 He also realizes that this alteration of the past caused the existence of Helen, who he loves and a few years later marries.